amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

    OSSC to help get the feel of the original CRT experience back.

 3. Digital switching: HDMI comes out of the OSSC and goes into an Extron SW4 HDMI switch box.
-In the other three inputs are HDMI from the Xbox 360, PlayStation 3, and the Switch.
+HDMI from the Xbox 360, PlayStation 3, and the Switch come into the other three inputs.
+The Extron has automatic source switching enabled through jumping a pair of pins on the back of the unit.

 4. The final stage: one HDMI cable comes out of the Extron and goes into my Philips 4K TV.
 Audio comes out of the TV through HDMI ARC and goes into an